What to Wear for a Photo Shoot

 When you’re trying to decide what to wear, be sure to consider the location of the shoot and the colors that will be most prominent there.
 Shooting in a park?
 Then you can count on there being many shades of green in the background, so wearing green might not be the best idea.
 Shooting in the city?
 Then you’ll likely have a mostly gray background, which means it could be fun to wear jewel-colored tones as a contrast.

 Above all else, try to just relax as much as possible, and don’t get into your own head too much about how you might look on camera.
 A great portrait should reflect who you really are, not some contrived version of you.
-So just relax, be yourself, and allow for your personality to shine through.
+So just relax, be yourself, and allow your personality to shine through.

 Was this helpful?
 I’d love to know your thoughts in the comments!